-Under these criteria, our Board has determined that the following members of our Board are independent: Robert B. Allardice, III, Menes O. Chee, David J. Miller, Thomas F. Robards, and Ronald I. Simon, Ph.D.
+Under these criteria, our Board has determined that the following members that are nominated to be trustees of our Board are independent: Robert B. Allardice, III, C.C.
+Melvin Ike, David J. Miller, Mary McBride, and Ronald I. Simon, Ph.D.